 \subsection{LGAD Radiation Damage Model (LRDM)}

-We propose the LRDM which combines local acceptor degeneration with global deep energy levels in TCAD simulation to predict the current and capacitance for irradiated LGAD sensor.
-The acceptor degeneration only takes effect in the gain layer and the deep energy levels are implemented in the high resistivity bulk region.
-Equation~(\ref{eq:posisson}) is the Poisson equation that separates acceptor degeneration and deep energy levels in different regions.
+Our LRDM TCAD model combines local acceptor removal with global deep energy levels (the Hamburg Penta Trap Model - HPTM \cite{Schwandt_HPTM}) in TCAD simulation to predict the current and capacitance of irradiated LGAD sensors.
+The acceptor removal takes effect in the gain layer whereas the deep energy levels are implemented in the high resistivity bulk region.